AleksanderVEriksen/My_Projects/Jupyter Notebook/Machine learning/README.md

-Projects from master level education in courses "Introduction to machine learning" and "Advanced Machine learning".
+Projects from master level education in courses "Introduction to machine learning", "Applied computer science project" and "Advanced Machine learning".